bluesky-social/atproto/README.md

 AT Protocol Reference Implementation (TypeScript)
 =================================================

 Welcome friends!

-This repository contains Bluesky's reference implementation of AT Protocol and the `app.bsky` microblogging application services.
+This repository contains Bluesky's reference implementation of AT Protocol, and of the `app.bsky` microblogging application service backend.

 ## What is in here?